 Palak Jain & Tapasvi Mehta Get Hitched; Kunal Jaisingh-Bharti Kumar, Shweta Kawaatra & Others Attend

-Ek Duje Ke Vaaste actress Palak Tiwari and Tapasvi Mehta got married yesterday (February 10, 2019).
+Ek Duje Ke Vaaste actress Palak Tiwari married to her childhood sweetheart Tapasvi Mehta yesterday (February 10, 2019).
 The pre-wedding ceremonies were held in Palak's hometown, Indore.
 The haldi ceremony was held on February 7, while the mehendi and sangeet ceremonies were held on February 8 and 9, respectively.
-Palak looked super excited at all the ceremonies.
+Palak could be seen looking super excited at all the ceremonies.
 She was also seen dancing her heart out at a few pre-wedding ceremonies.
-At hadli, the actress wore yellow sari, while during her mehendi, she looked vibrant in green-coloured attire.
-At sangeet, the actress wore yellow and pink lehenga choli, while Tapasvi wore a white kurta pyjama.
+For the haldi, the actress wore a yellow sari, while during her mehendi, she looked vibrant in a green-coloured attire.
+At sangeet, the actress wore a yellow and pink lehenga choli, while Tapasvi was in a white kurta-pyjama.

 Read on to know more about Palak and Tapasvi's wedding and check out the pictures!